abnerpersio/ingresso.go-api/README.md

 ## ingresso.go

-An API for practicing GoLang
+An API for practicing Go

 This project will be a ticket selling manager for movie theater